Modules

 - Define the terms: tumour, neoplasm, benign, malignant, histogenesis, differentiation, metastasis

-- Describe the behaviour and pathological features of malignant neoplasms
+- Identify and compare the major pathological features of benign and malignant neoplasms

 - Give a brief classification of benign and malignant neoplasms according to their cell of origin

-- Name the aetiological agents that have been linked to the development of some malignant neoplasms
+- List the aetiological agents that have been linked to the development of some malignant neoplasms

 - Describe the effects of a neoplasm on the host